zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 #### inertiajs/vue2 npm package

-⚠️ **This is where it gets a bit messy** While there is a official Inertia adapter for Vue 2, this will stop working with the next major release of Inertia.
+⚠️ **Area of concern:** While there is a official Inertia adapter for Vue 2, this will stop working with the next major release of Inertia.
 This [v2](https://v2.inertiajs.com/upgrade-guide) release is already in beta, and it **will drop support for Vue2**.

-Starting out with Inertia v1 and our Vue2 might work (It does in the POC.), but it might also create another dependency blocker when we finally move GitLab to Vue 3, as it is unknown if Inertia's Vue3 adapter would work in `compat` mode.
+As the Proof of Concept demonstrates: Inertia v1 with Vue2 works.
+But this removal of Vue2 support might also create another blocker  want to move GitLab to Vue3, as it is unknown if Inertia's Vue3 adapter would work in `compat` mode.

 **Possible solution**: We are confident that we could update the current Vue2 adapter to work with the upcoming Inertia 2, and either contribute that upstream, or just create our own fork, for the time while we still use Vue2.